Paul Kennedy: Honours

 Kennedy was elected to the American Academy of Arts and Sciences in 1989 and the American Philosophical Society in 1991.
 He was made a Commander of the Order of the British Empire in 2001 and elected a Fellow of the British Academy in 2003.
 The National Maritime Museum awarded him its Caird Medal in 2005 for his contributions to naval history.
 Kennedy was named the US Naval War College's Hattendorf Prize Laureate for 2014.
+Kennedy was awarded an honorary Doctor Of Letters by Durham University in 2026.

 Interpretations

 The Rise and Fall of the Great Powers

 In The Rise and Fall of the Great Powers (1987), Kennedy argues that economic strength and military power have been highly correlated in the rise and fall of major nations since 1500.
 He shows that expanding strategic commitments lead to increases in military expenditures that eventually overburden a country's economic base, and cause its long-term decline.
 His book reached a wide audience of policy makers when it suggested that the United States and the Soviet Union were presently experiencing the same historical dynamics that previously affected Spain, the Netherlands, France, Great Britain, and Germany, and that the United States must come to grips with its own "imperial overstretch".

 However, the Cold War ended two years after Kennedy's book appeared, validating his thesis regarding the Soviet Union, but leaving the United States as the sole superpower and, apparently, at the peak of its economy.

 In the text, Kennedy predicted the rise of China, noting that it was undergoing economic development which could transform the country in decades and that it was "only a matter of time" before China became a great power.

 Nau (2001) contends that Kennedy's realist model of international politics underestimates the power of national, domestic identities or the possibility of the ending of the Cold War and the growing convergence of democracy and markets resulting from the democratic peace that followed.